 There is an additional travel fee that covers all transportation and lodging and most food for away regattas, as well as a team shirt, and team tent supplies.
 This cost is coordinated by the Junior Rowing Parent Association and is typically around $200.
 The Parent Association also works to provide scholarship support where possible.

 Frequently Asked Questions

 What happens in the event of inclement weather?

 In the event of inclement weather, coaches will make a decision no later than 4:00 pm.
 Athletes and parents will be notified by email.
 If it is too windy to row or if the weather forecast is uncertain, please attend practice and we will complete a land workout.

 The season/session fee covers coaching, regatta entry fees and equipment transportation to regattas (when applicable).
 It covers a small portion of equipment maintenance and repair, launch gas, boathouse expenses, and insurance.
 It does not cover uniforms, individual athlete transportation, lodging, or food costs for regattas.
 The Grand Rapids Junior Rowing Parent Association works to coordinate regatta travel and associated costs.

 About Junior Rowing

-Our Junior rowing program is open to 8th - 12th grade girls and boys in the Grand Rapids area.
+Grand Rapids Junior Rowing is the Grand Rapids Rowing Association's youth program and is open to 8th - 12th grade girls and boys in the Grand Rapids area.
 Junior rowing develops self-confidence, promotes physical fitness, and builds teamwork.

-The varsity team is for athletes with a year or more of experience and is a competitive program focused on training for local, regional, and, occasionally, national level regattas.
+The varsity squad is for athletes with a year or more of experience and is a focused on training for local, regional, and, occasionally, national level regattas.

-Rowers - please download and print the Annual Waiver, (Adobe Reader required to read file), Click to download (opens in new window) which is required annually (each calendar year) for all rowers.
+This waiver is required once annually (each calendar year) for all rowers.
 Please fill the form out and bring it to practice to give to your coach.